peruskallio/c5_asset_pipeline/README.md

 - Integrate the Asset Pipeline functionality with the internal assets system within concrete, e.g. for JavaScript preprocessing purposes.
+  * Check how to override `Concrete\Core\Asset\CssAsset` and `Concrete\Core\Asset\JavascriptAsset`.
+Check the static `process()` method in these classes.
+It is probably enough to override these methods.
+- Try out defining multiple filters on a file (e.g. first run through Less/SCSS filter and after that through autoprefixer, such as github.com/postcss/autoprefixer)
 - Examine if it is possible to implement the source maps also for the SCSS filter
+- Create an example theme using SCSS and Theme customizations for an example of the functionality of this package.

 ## Few notes